shenchingtou/shenchingtou.github.io/_posts/2021-05-05-sex-tech-hackathon.md

 ## Our project
-Ghonche had enlisted another friend, [Thomas Liano](https://www.linkedin.com/feed/update/urn:li:activity:6794673645546430464/), who had the idea to create an app to help people expand how they experience their body, or more specific, bodily pleasure.
+Ghonche had enlisted [Thomas Liano](https://www.linkedin.com/feed/update/urn:li:activity:6794673645546430464/), who had the idea to create an app to help people expand how they experience their body, or more specific, bodily pleasure.

 ### The problem
 The idea was that many people may not feel entirely connected to their body or the permission to feel bodily pleasure.
 We wanted envision an app that is radically inclusive in how people are invited to explore experiences, sensuality, and potentially sexuality.